VictoriaGross/ProteinDesignGraphic/README.md

 ```
 SEProteinDesignApp::getListNodes()
 ```
-Futher a matrice of distances is constructed from that list.
+Then a matrice of distances is constructed from that list.
 ```
 SEProteinDesignApp::findAminoAcid()
 ```
-Futher we get the results of prediction.
+Afterwards we obtain the prediction results.
 ```
 SEProteinDesignApp::prediction()
 ```